 From Ahhhh to Arghhhh in 3 seconds flat!

-The irony was not lost on me that one of the documents back at my office was the blog post, Stress Management 101, just waiting for a few finishing touches.
+The irony was not lost on me that one of the documents back at my office was the blog post, Stress Eating: Stress Management 101, just waiting for a few finishing touches.

 Arghhhh!
 Why did I let myself get distracted?
 What if I had check one last time to make sure I had everything?
 How was I going to make up for the 7 lost hours of productive airplane time?
 How could I have been so careless?

 Oh yeah.
 Stress management 101.
-Time to practice what I preach and use the techniques that I had planned to share with you for dealing with stress (but will have to wait until I get back…arghhhh!):
+Time to practice what I preach and use the techniques that I shared with you for dealing with stress.
+(But will now have to wait until I get back…arghhhh!).

 Stop.
 Breathe.
 Get present.